utylee/pyenv/README.md

 ```

 ## My Fixes on remote connecting with ssh, scp, ssh-copy-id
 I've added `if status is-interactive` code block in conf.d/pyenv.fish, so to prevent remote echo-ing.
-This will fix maloperation on ssh, ssh-copy-id, scp things from remote.
+This will fix malfunction on ssh, ssh-copy-id, scp things from remote.

 ## Original Notes